 Which brings me to the fifth convict and the role portrayed by Paul Birch, "J.C.
 Haggard".

-Right to left, Connors, Campbell and Haze.
+Below right to left, Connors, Campbell and Haze.

 In 1948 William "Wild Bill" Wellman directed Gregory Peck and Ann Baxter in "Yellow Sky".
 A great Western about a gang of outlaws lead by Peck's "James Dawson".
 The take cover from the law in what they initially think is an old abandoned mining town.
 However, it turns out it isn't deserted.
 Living and still mining is an old Prospector and Grandfather portrayed by James Barton and his Granddaughter nicknamed "Mike" played by Baxter.